 What is the Safety of NMN?

-Increasing these levels with NMN supplements is a natural way to restore optimal organ and tissue function.
+Increasing these levels with NMN supplements is a natural approach to positively impact organ and tissue function.
 However, supplementation with NMN is not recommended for pregnant or nursing women.
 Nor is NMN suitable for persons with certain medical conditions or those who are on one or more prescription medications.

 How Much NMN is Safe to Take?

 There is currently no maximum dosage to the amount of NMN deemed safe.
 A study published online in 2022 by GeroScience aimed to test the upper limits of NMN supplements.
-Here’s what happened:
+Here’s what happened:22

 A randomized, double-blind, placebo-controlled trial investigated the efficacy and safety of NMN supplementation.
 Using 300mg, 600mg, and 900mg daily oral doses in healthy adults of 40-65 years old, results were collected at 30 and 60 days.